How To Make Yourself Throw Up Easily When You Are Sick

 However, if you keep vomiting or have really bad stomach pain, it is a good idea to see a doctor.
 They can properly diagnose what’s causing the problem and give you the right treatment.

 As you are already aware, self-induced vomiting, if done repeatedly, can have negative effects on your body.
+Before attempting to make yourself throw up, understand the potential risks and consult a medical expert.
 We have discussed them below.

 Side Effects Of Throwing Up